kovzol/geogebra-discovery/docs/technical.md

 GeoGebra Discovery requires to have access to the CAS immediately.
 This is currently ensured by forcing an initial CAS call in `AppW.initCoreObjects()`.

+Automatic startup of Tarski has been disabled in the desktop version to save initialization time.

 ### Frame title